Introduction

 Bonifacio, located at the southernmost tip of Corsica, is well-connected and can be reached in several ways:

 - By Plane: The nearest airport is Figari–Sud Corse Airport (FSC), about 20 km from Bonifacio.
 It offers direct flights from major French cities such as Paris, Marseille, and Nice, as well as some European destinations.
-From the airport, you can reach Bonifacio by taxi, rental car, or a seasonal shuttle bus.
+From the airport, you can reach Bonifacio by taxi, rental car, or seasonal shuttle bus.

 - By Car: If you’re traveling within Corsica, driving is the best way to reach Bonifacio.
-From Ajaccio, the journey takes about 2.5 to 3 hours, from Porto-Vecchio, it’s just 30 to 40 minutes.
-We came from Ajaccio and the road was beautiful with some amazing stops along the way (Cupabia Beach, Filitosa, and Sartène)
+From Ajaccio, the journey takes about 2.5 to 3 hours; from Porto-Vecchio, it’s just 30 to 40 minutes.
+We came from Ajaccio, and the road was beautiful with some amazing stops along the way (Cupabia Beach, Filitosa, and Sartène)

 - By Bus: Seasonal buses connect Bonifacio to Porto-Vecchio, Figari Airport, and Ajaccio, but schedules can be limited, especially outside peak season.